In-depth platform guide

 Deployment At A Glance

-Sanctuary Signal deployments focus on fast onboarding, clear role ownership, and structured communication paths.
+Your team already has plans, schedules, and training.
+Sanctuary Signal can be the SMS communication layer that makes them actionable during live services - especially for volunteers who will not download another app or reliably monitor push notifications.
+Deployments focus on fast onboarding, clear role ownership, and structured communication paths.
 Teams can launch with TEXT first, then add richer workflows as ministry needs evolve.

 Guides and Operational Resources